-Heading into today, shares of the chipmaker had lost 6.48% over the past month, outpacing the Computer and Technology sector's loss of 12.18% and the S&P 500's loss of 7.59% in that time.
+Prior to today's trading, shares of the chipmaker had lost 5.91% over the past month.
+This has lagged the Computer and Technology sector's loss of 4.58% and the S&P 500's loss of 3.4% in that time.

 Texas Instruments will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.37, up 14.49% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $5.11 billion, up 10.16% from the year-ago period.
+On that day, Texas Instruments is projected to report earnings of $2.37 per share, which would represent year-over-year growth of 14.49%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.11 billion, up 10.16% from the year-ago period.

 TXN's full-year Zacks Consensus Estimates are calling for earnings of $9.35 per share and revenue of $20.08 billion.
 These results would represent year-over-year changes of +13.2% and +9.44%, respectively.

 Any recent changes to analyst estimates for Texas Instruments should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Texas Instruments is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Texas Instruments is currently a Zacks Rank #2 (Buy).

-Investors should also note that TXN has a PEG ratio of 1.89 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Semiconductor - General industry currently had an average PEG ratio of 1.88 as of yesterday's close.
+We can also see that TXN currently has a PEG ratio of 1.91.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Semiconductor - General was holding an average PEG ratio of 1.91 at yesterday's closing price.

 The Semiconductor - General industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 182, which puts it in the bottom 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 150, putting it in the bottom 41% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report